andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 Using action data comes with hidden pitfalls.
 When used with the `Form` component, action data breaks form reusability.
 When used with `useFetcher`, then we might create branches in our application experience or break progressive enhancement altogether.
 I also think that using action data for form feedback is surprisingly complicated as there are many edge cases to consider.

-When used correctly, `useActionData` works jst fine and might be more convenient to implement than a session cookie.
-Like always, there are pros and cons to each approach.
+When used correctly, `useActionData` works just fine and might be more convenient to implement than a session cookie.
+Like always, there are trait-offs to each approach.

 I hope I was able to raise some awareness of the potential pitfalls of `useActionData`!